About FanRows

 Development Approach

-FanRows is implemented as a browser-based prototype and evolves through iterative experimentation.
+FanRows is implemented as a browser-based framework for continuous body–sound interaction.

 • long-duration interaction sessions

-While technically layered, the framework is designed to maintain conceptual coherence and regulatory transparency.
+The framework is designed to preserve conceptual coherence and regulatory transparency across its technical layers.

 Current Status